codemacUT/Assignment/README.md

 - Vibrant red accents (`#D7333A`).
 - Custom fonts (`LCT Picon`, `Suisse Int'l Mono`).
 - Gradient borders and glowing text effects.

+## 📌 Notes for Reviewers

+- This project is a **frontend-only Flutter implementation** created specifically for the internship assignment.
+- The UI is built to match the provided Figma design as closely as possible, focusing on layout accuracy and styling.
+- No backend, APIs, or real-time data sources are included—only static UI components.
+- All widgets are structured for readability and reusability, following a modular approach.
+- The app is responsive across different screen sizes and maintains design consistency.
+- The codebase avoids unnecessary complexity and sticks to clean, maintainable Flutter practices.

 ## 📝 License